Jim McGuinness: Donegal: The Second Coming

 In August 2023, it began to be widely reported that McGuinness would be returning as Donegal manager following the team's disastrous 2023 season.
 On 20 August, Donegal GAA brought forward its monthly county board meeting to the following evening, where the only thing on the agenda was about appointing the new manager.
 Finally, on the evening of Monday the 21st of August, the return of McGuinness was confirmed in sensational fashion at that meeting, year one of three (with an option of a fourth) beginning pronto.
 It was big news the length and breadth of the sport throughout the island, with James Horan's return to the Mayo fold that same evening having to settle for second place as Horan slipped in quietly amid all the fuss over McGuinness.

 The appointment made McGuinness the first holder of a UEFA Pro Licence to manage an inter-county team.

 Fifth year

 For the 2024 season, McGuinness led Donegal to the National Football League Division 2 title (and, with that, promotion to Division 1), the Ulster SFC title and the All-Ireland SFC semi-final, an exact replica of his first year (even with the exact same two-point defeat at the All-Ireland SFC semi-final stage).
 He did this without his All-Ireland SFC-winning captain Michael Murphy, who had decided to retire from inter-county football after the 2022 season.

 Sixth year

-In the 2025 season, Michael Murphy returned from his self-imposed exile and McGuinness led Donegal to another All-Ireland Senior Football Championship final.
+In the 2025 season, Michael Murphy returned from his self-imposed exile and McGuinness led Donegal to another All-Ireland Senior Football Championship final but were beaten by 10 points by Kerry.